NaakkaDev/FloorLights/README.md

 Special thanks to Dingo (A15) and stryth (A14) for keeping this up to date when I couldn't. :)

+Huge thanks to gorynytchhero for adding the dropdown selection for the lamp colours and middle stripe and corner triangle shapes!

 Translations (Thank you!):
 - Chinese (Simplified): =O.W.L.S=o_Onion
+- Russian: gorynytchhero

 ## Preview
 ![Preview](About/Preview.png)